carbon-language/carbon-lang/clang/docs/ThreadSafetyAnalysis.rst

 potential race conditions in code.
 The analysis is completely static (i.e. compile-time); there is no run-time overhead.
 The analysis is still under active development, but it is mature enough to be deployed in an industrial setting.
-It being developed by Google, and is used extensively on their internal code base.
+It is being developed by Google, in collaboration with CERT/SEI, and is used extensively in Google's internal code base.

 Thread safety analysis works very much like a type system for multi-threaded programs.
 In addition to declaring the *type* of data (e.g. ``int``, ``float``,